katiehutc/nytimes/README.md

 View the progress of the pipeline on your local server: http://127.0.0.1:4200

 The finished file will show up in your folder as nyt_analysis_2.duckdb

+### 2. Run the app

+Once the duckdb analysis has been made (could take a few hours), then run the app to see the results using streamlit nyt_app.py